jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 17 Concessions treated as granted under Reserves Act 1977
 (1) When given effect in accordance with clause 11, a Reserves Act approval that is granted under this Act has the same force and effect for its duration, and according to its terms and conditions, as if it were granted under section 59A of the Reserves Act 1977, except that sections 40A and 40B of that Act do not apply to it.
-(2) An application for a variation to or an extension of an approval referred to in paragraph (a) of the definition of Reserves Act approval must be determined by the Minister of Conservation in accordance with Part 3B of the Conservation Act 1987 as if it were a variation of a concession within the meaning of the Reserves Act 1977 with the following modifications:
+(2) An application for a variation to, an extension of, or a transfer of an approval referred to in paragraph (a) of the definition of Reserves Act approval must be determined by the Minister of Conservation in accordance with Part 3B of the Conservation Act 1987 as if it were a variation to, an extension of, or a transfer of a concession within the meaning of the Reserves Act 1977 with the following modifications:
   (a) sections 17S, 17SC, 17U(1), (3), (4), and (8), 17W, and 49 of the Conservation Act 1987 do not apply; and
   (b) unless section 17ZC(1) or (3) of that Act applies, sections 53 and 54 of this Act apply with all necessary modifications as if—
     (i) references in sections 53 and 54 to the panel were references to the Minister of Conservation; and (ii) references in section 54 to the EPA were references to the Minister of Conservation; and (c) for the purpose of section 17ZC(2) and (3) of that Act, clause 7 applies with any necessary modifications as if the references in that clause to the panel were references to the Minister of Conservation.
-(3) An application for a variation of or an extension to an approval referred to in paragraph (b) of the definition of Reserves Act approval must be determined by the administering body in accordance with Part 3B of the Conservation Act 1987 as if it were a variation of a concession within the meaning of the Reserves Act 1977 with the following modifications:
+(3) An application for a variation to, an extension of, or a transfer of an approval referred to in paragraph (b) of the definition of Reserves Act approval must be determined by the administering body in accordance with Part 3B of the Conservation Act 1987 as if it were a variation to, an extension of, or a transfer of a concession within the meaning of the Reserves Act 1977 with the following modifications:
   (a) sections 17S, 17SC, 17U(1), (3), (4), and (8), 17W, and 49 of the Conservation Act 1987 do not apply; and
   (b) sections 53 and 54 of this Act apply with all necessary modifications as if—
     (i) references in sections 53 and 54 to the panel were references to the administering body; and